firesim/firesim/docs/source/config.rst

 together in the output directory.
 You cannot specify the directory structure of the output.

+rootfs-size
+^^^^^^^^^^^^^^^^^
+The desired rootfs size (in human-readable units, e.g. "4GB").
+This number must either be >= to the parent workload's image size or set to 0.
+If set to 0, the rootfs will be shrunk to have 256MB of free space.

+..
+Note:: It is only necessary to set this option if you intend to copy in large amounts of files or your workload generates large intermediate files.
+The base workloads will provide 256MB of free space by default.

 run
 ^^^^^^^^^^^^^
 A script to run automatically every time this workload runs.
 The script will